NebrasMusa/Image-Classifier-Project/README.md

-# Image Classifier Project
+# AI Programming with Python Project

- Developed an image classifier using VGG16 and other CNN architectures.
-Implemented data augmentation, normalization, and batching.
-Created a command line application to train models and predict image classes, and conducted validation to measure accuracy.
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.